f5devcentral/f5-terraform-agility2018/docs/class3/class3.rst

  If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.``

 ..
+NOTE:: For 4. you can use go env command to see the output

+..
+NOTE:: For 9. you can use ls -lrt to see ``terraform-provider-bigip`` is created

+..
 NOTE::
  All work for this lab will be performed exclusively from the Windows